sumanb007/kubernetes/sample-project/README.md

 ---
 ## 7. Backup and Restoring Data

-We moved the application to a new namespace 'crud-webapplication' from 'default' namespace, and the MongoDB StatefulSet in the new namespace is using new PersistentVolumeClaims (PVCs).
+We moved the application to a new namespace 'crud-webapplication' from 'default' namespace, and the MongoDB StatefulSet in the new namespace is uses new PersistentVolumeClaims (PVCs).

 PVCs are always namespace-scoped.
 Since the old data is in the old PVCs, we need to migrate that data to the new PVCs in the new namespace.